kreenasheth-sys/A-B-Testing-Product-Funnel-Analysis-Digital-Account-Opening/README.md

 Because the business question is specifically whether the redesign **improves** conversion, the experiment uses a directional (one-sided) hypothesis.

-This distinction matters because an A/B test should be designed around the business question being investigated, rather than interpreting the result after looking at the data.
+Defining the hypothesis before analyzing the results helps ensure that the statistical test is driven by the business question rather than by the outcome observed in the data.

 ---